Accepting new clients. In network with Premera, Lifewise, and some Blue Cross Blue Shield plans.

 You can feel good.
 You just need some help.

-IFS and EMDR therapy for anxiety, depression, trauma, and relationship issues in Seattle.
+IFS and EMDR therapy for anxiety, depression, trauma, and relationship issues in person in Seattle and online.

 Schedule a free consultation →